 Eight years later the couple moved again, to South Brunswick.
 They sold their bi-level for $195,000, and with a bit of help from their parents bought a brand-new colonial for $300,000.
 Again it was a financial stretch, but worth it.

 Today that house in South Brunswick can easily sell for over $600,000.
 The couple weathered two real estate busts and other financially trying times, but their original investment of $3,750 (with an additional chunk from their generous parents) yielded a return of well over 500%.

 I’m not a financial analyst or a lender.
-Speak to one before making a financial decision that will affect your future, but consider the leveraging effect that your savings can have on making you money as you enjoy living in your own castle.
+Speak to one before making a financial decision that will affect your future, but consider the leveraging effect that borrowed money can have on growing your assets as you enjoy living in your own castle.